 - to communicate the recording embodied in the record by broadcast;

-capital.
-It is immaterial whether the work is wise or foolish, accurate or inaccurate or whether it has or has not any literary merit.
+It is immaterial whether the work is wise or foolish, accurate or inaccurate or whether it has or does not have any literary merit.

-In order to qualify for copyrights the works apart from being original, should satisfy the following conditions (except in he case of foreign works) : -
+In order to qualify for copyright , the work , apart from being original, should satisfy the following conditions (except in the case of foreign works) : -

 - The work is first published in India.

-- In case of the architectural work of art, the work is located in India.
+- In case of an architectural work of art, the work is located in India.

 The term of copyright varies according to the nature of the work and whether the author is a natural person or a legal person e.g. a Corporation, Government Institution, etc., or whether the work is anonymous or pseudonymous.

 - In the case of literary, dramatic, musical or artistic work(other than a photograph) when published during the lifetime of the author, copyright subsists during the lifetime of the author plus fifty years.
-This is a universally accepted term.
+This is a universally accepted rule .

 - The period of copyright for a photograph is fifty years from the year of its publication.